The Culture Trail: A public art trail to discover

 A pathway to be discovered in more than one way

-I start my tour at the Maison du tourisme tourist office, where Lisa Creskey’s Dans le nid is located.
-A few steps away is La maison d’Alzire, not far from the Canadian Museum of History with its impressive architecture and beautiful river views.
-Further on, as I walk along Hôtel-de-Ville Street, I come across One man’s trash is another man’s treasure, a work by Bordalo II made entirely of recycled materials, as imposing as its message is powerful.
+I start my tour at the Maison du tourisme tourist office, where Eric Tardif’s Kalos, Skopein, La beauté dans le changement, a magnificent kaleidoscope that entertains young and old alike, is located.
+A few steps away is Dernier arrêt Vieux-Hull, not far from the Canadian Museum of History with its impressive architecture and beautiful river views.
+Further on, as I walk along Hôtel-de-Ville Street, I notice that the cracks in the sidewalk are decorated with mosaics – how creative!
+It’s the work of the La fée des trottoires, from the artist Gogofrisette.
+Just a few steps away, I come across One man’s trash is another man’s treasure, a work by Bordalo II made entirely of recycled materials, as imposing as its message is powerful.
 This colourful installation is one of my favourite works.

 Next, I stroll along Laval Street, where I stop to admire C’est la vie, a series of vibrant murals in bright colours illustrating the characteristic elements of Old Hull over the years.
 Place Laval has been completely transformed into a lively, colourful gathering place.
-As I cross Place Aubry, I look up and marvel at Des ailes pour notre région, a work presented by ICI Ottawa-Gatineau and designed by Samuelle Desjardins.
-Hundreds of multicoloured butterflies shimmer in the sun, seeming to flutter in the breeze.
+In fact, all summer long, this place offers a highly diversified musical program, as well as free activities (yoga, zumba, game night, etc.).
+As I cross Place Aubry, I can’t help but look up and be surprised by the life-size sculpture of an individual on a swing.
+It’s part of Mark Jenkins’ Passages Insolites.

 A short detour takes me to Eddy Street, where several original new works have been installed on both sides of the street.
 On Montcalm Street, I fall in love with Brigades, an eye-catchingly colourful building painted by Samuelle Desjardins, Geneviève L. Richard and Sharon MacDuff.
 Finally, I end my journey near La Filature, around which several works are clustered.
 La Filature is home to the AXENÉO7 artists’ centre, where you can meet cultural mediators and some of the artists who contributed to the installations.